Wharfedale (company): Manufacturing

 The original manufacturing site was located in Idle, a district of Bradford, West Yorkshire.
 The current manufacturing site is in Ji'an in China for assembly.

 Wharfedale's research and development is located at the IAG UK HQ, in Huntingdon, Cambridgeshire, UK led by Peter Comeau and uses the IAG manufacturing facility in Jian, Jiang-Xi province, China.

 The IAG Group factory covers an area of approximately 400,000 square metres.
 It operates in a ‘raw-material to finished goods’ manufacturing remit, combining with international research and development expertise.

 Their inward investment extends to R&D facilities located in Huntingdon, Cambridge, as well as Yokohama, Japan and China’s technology capital, Shenzhen.

 Return to UK manufacturing

 In February, 2023, Wharfedale announced their first UK-made loudspeaker in over 40 years - the Wharfedale Dovedale.

 Dovedale is built in the home of British Hi-Fi at Wharfedale’s UK headquarters in Huntingdon, Cambridgeshire.
 Incorporating key manufacturing, assembly and finishing processes for specially selected products in addition to the R&D function already located there.
 A 9,000ft2 production facility has been added to the existing building, including a new anechoic chamber, making a total of 25,000ft2 of office, lab and manufacturing space.
-It is here that Dovedale is manufactured by loudspeaker experts.

 Wharfedale is officially accredited by the 'Made In Britain' organisation, a not-for-profit organisation supporting British manufacturers with the official trademarks.
 They work with other UK trade bodies, relevant UK government departments and media channels, to promote high quality employment, responsible business, and sustainable economic growth.